 To be eligible to enter the NOSM Medical Physics Residency Education Program (MPREP), the applicant must have a minimum of a M.Sc. in medical physics, other sub-discipline of physics or a closely allied science.
 Candidates hoping to have a research, academic or leadership role in the medical physics environment are advised to obtain a Ph.D. before entering the MPREP.
 Selection of candidates is made by the MPREPC and acceptance into the program is granted by the local Head of Physics.
 Priority will be given to residents who have completed training from a Commission on the Accreditation of Medical Physics Education Programs, Inc., (CAMPEP) accredited medical physics graduate program.

 MPREP is accredited by the Commission on the Accreditation of Medical Physicist Education Programs, Inc. (CAMPEP).
 The standards imposed by CAMPEP stipulate that candidates are required to, at a minimum, hold a Master’s degree in Medical Physics, Physics, Engineering, Computer Science, or a closely related discipline from a recognized accredited Canadian educational institution or equivalent.
-A preference, however, for residency entry into our unique program are candidates who hold a Doctoral degree in any of these disciplines and to have a basic knowledge level of Radiation Therapy Physics and Medical Imaging through either course work or work experience.
+A preference, however, for residency entry into our unique program are candidates who hold a Doctoral degree in any of these disciplines and have a basic knowledge level of Radiation Oncology Physics and Medical Imaging through either course work or work experience.

 All applicants must provide the following four (4) pieces of documentation.